-Your Fellow Travellers, Clive, Ed, Jayme, Kyle, Sabine, Tim & Todd
+Your Fellow Travellers, Clive, Ed, Jayme, Kyle, Sabine, Tim & Todd in the RIGHT DIRECTION JOURNEY chapter one: the big picture

 P.S.
-If you received this in English and English is not your preferred language, please check with us if translations into your language are already being produced.
+If you received this in English and English is not your preferred language, please check with us to see if translations into your language are already being produced.
+You can also download free copies of this book to print or share with others.